 Carved from the trees of the Glade of Woe, some of Cyanthair’s taint still lingers in these arrows.
 If these darts even so much as break the skin of a foe, a formless blight that shrivels and corrupts quickly spreads from the wound, condemning their victim to die in screaming agony.

-Any unsaved wounds suffered from by a Hagbane arrow are multiplied to D3 wounds.
+Any unsaved wounds caused by a longbow from a model with Hagbane arrows are multiplied to D3 wounds.

-Arcane Bodkins 25pts
+Arcane Bodkins 20pts